ppchhabra/website/teaching.md

 subtitle: Param Chhabra
 ---

 I have taught an undergrad course on Operations Management at Georgia Tech Scheller College of Business in both **face-to-face** and **online** modes in **Spring 2020** due to the Pandemic.
 My teaching philosophy involves providing a stimulating environment where students with diverse backgrounds get an equal opportunity to clarify their doubts and learn to realize their full potential.
-This is my [Teaching Statement](https://drive.google.com/file/d/1HySroIrA78BWHwNt41104Z45hRUpCinM/view?usp=sharing).
+Here is my [Teaching Statement](https://drive.google.com/file/d/1HySroIrA78BWHwNt41104Z45hRUpCinM/view?usp=sharing).

-I have also served as teaching assistant for several courses at the Undergrad, Graduate and Exec-Ed levels.
+I have also served as a teaching assistant for several courses at the Undergrad, Graduate, and Exec-Ed levels.

 ### Teaching Experience

-* Instructor for *Operations Management* core course for undergrad business students in Spring 2020.
+* Instructor for the *Operations Management* (undergrad) core course in Spring 2020.

 ### Teaching Evaluations